• Home

 While the University takes disciplinary action against those who violate copyright law and employs a variety of technology-based deterrents to foil such illegal acts, each member of the University community is responsible for complying with laws and University policies of use of electronic resources and intellectual property.

-Questions regarding this notice may be directed to the Office of the Chief Information Officer, Office of the Vice Provost for Student Affairs, or Human Resource Management.
+Questions regarding this notice may be directed to the Office of the Chief Information Officer, Office of the Vice Provost for Student Affairs, or Human Resources.

 Consequences: